tieliao/1brc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge in C
-I want to provide some benchmarks with C code and challenge implementations in other languages.
+I wanted to provide some benchmarks with C code and challenge implementations in other languages.

 ## Build the binary
 gcc -O3 -o 1brc 1brc.c -lpthread